pe-st/md/docker.md

 - Detach ('quit') from an interactive container and keeping it running: Ctrl-P Ctrl-Q (only when the container was run with `-it`)
 - `docker reattach` Reattach to a detached container

+- `docker exec -it <id> /bin/bash` attaches to a running container, opening a shell

 ### Finding Images